High-Performance Generation of Constrained Inputs: Design

 \subsubsection{Combined Graph to Rust Transformation}

-Though immediately applying the rules specified at the beginning of \cref{sec:grammar-to-rust} is tempting, there is a fatal flaw: memory layout.
-When determining the size of a type in memory, Rust considers its \emph{largest possible manifestation} so as to support arbitrary modifications of the value in-place.
-As a result, any fields which would cause a cycle (and therefore an infinitely-sized type) must be placed within a memory allocation, reducing the size of the field within the parent structure to a pointer.
+Though naïvely transforming grammars into Rust types is tempting, there is a fatal flaw: memory layout.
+When determining the size of a type in memory, Rust considers its largest possible manifestation to support arbitrary modifications of the value in-place.
+As a result, any fields that would cause a cycle (and therefore an infinitely-sized type) must be placed within a memory allocation, reducing the size of the field within the parent structure to a pointer.

 Indirection requires extra operations for performing (de)allocation and slows traversal by accessing non-contiguous memory likely outside of the cache.
 Optimally, we would perform as few allocations as possible.
-Preemptively removing the edges where indirection is forced (namely, at repetitions), we compute the feedback arc set~\cite{kudelic2022feedback} of the graph, which reveals the smallest set of edges which need to be removed to ensure there are no cycles from the graph.
+Preemptively removing the edges where indirection is forced (namely, at repetitions), we compute the feedback arc set~\cite{kudelic2022feedback} of the graph, which reveals the smallest set of edges that need to be removed to ensure there are no cycles in the graph.
 By introducing indirection at these edges, we remove all cycles in our type structure, which guarantees that all produced types will be of finite size with the fewest number of indirection sites.
 This is represented once again in \cref{fig:expr-graph} by the dotted edges.
 Otherwise, we follow the steps outlined at the beginning of \cref{sec:grammar-to-graph} to complete the transformation.
-To ensure that instability of indirection due to a changing grammar does not invalidate existing code, accessor patterns are introduced which prevent the user from needing to reason about the indirection.
+To avoid invalidating existing code when a user changes a grammar, we introduce accessor patterns that prevent the user from needing to reason about the indirection.

+With these steps completed, we now have types for which instances represent derivation subtrees.
+Instantiating a node is now exactly equivalent to instantiating a derivation tree in the original grammar.